 Best for Fresh Food: Smalls

-Why We Chose It: Smalls offers human-grade fresh food (as well as raw options) in four proteins and two textures, with high-protein formulations that are free of preservatives, fillers, and other questionable ingredients.
+Why We Chose It: Smalls offers human-grade fresh food (as well as raw options) in three proteins and two textures, with high-protein formulations that are free of preservatives, fillers, and other questionable ingredients.

 Multiple protein and texture options